 I remember the first Hybrid car I saw was a Prius – it was not a thing of beauty to me and although I like to consider myself, someone who thinks about the environment and wider world when considering how to live a healthy productive and environmentally friendly life.
 I wouldn’t have wanted to own one-although I am sure many people happily do!

 Hybrid cars Now there are many new hybrids coming through.
 I’ve picked a Volkswagen to share with you, as they have brought out a sexy little Golf GTE Hatchback 1.4 litre version which can run for 31 miles on Battery alone but can still be run normally.
-The battery can be charged for 3 and a half hours from a domestic mains outlet /2 and a half hours from a domestic wallbox and the electric motor is integrated with the gearbox, meaning you can switch easily from petrol to electric.
+The battery can be charged for 3 and a half hours from a domestic mains outlet /2 and a half hours from a domestic wallbox and the electric motor is integrated with the hybrid gearbox, meaning you can switch easily from petrol to electric.

 Other Models you can buy are: